 Drink local in Slakthusområdet

 Gothenburg is one of Europe’s hottest hubs for craft beer (have a look at our guide to craft beer breweries in Gothenburg) and one of the breweries is located in Slakthusområdet, the old meat packing district next to Gamlestadstorget.
-Experiment-loving Spike Brewery (temporarily closed) produce small batches of craft beer, and host various weekend events in their tap room bar.
+Experiment-loving Spike Brewery produce small batches of craft beer, and host various weekend events in their tap room bar.
 If you prefer wine, try the recently opened winery Wine Mechanics, presenting a wine bar, a restaurant serving locally sourced oysters and a tasting loft.
-And no, the grapes are not grown here, but as the owners point out: neither is hops, right?
+And if you’re in the mood to sample some seriously strong drinks, a visit to Ego Distillers and their bar & restaurant, Ego Spritbar, at Väverigatan 7 is highly recommended.
+In the same neighborhood, there is also the Mugwort BBQ shack, which recently moved into the area from outside of Gothenburg.
+Should the craving for artisanal pizza find its way, a visit to Dubbelhakan applies.
+Coffee after the meal?
+Then a visit to the small artisan roastery Kafferäven is a good fit, where special coffee of various kinds is served.

 Well-stocked vintage shops and lively markets

-Move on to Bellevue, two tram stops further out, to explore Stadsmissionen’s and Holmens marknad’s second hand shops, as well as the bustling flea market Bellevue marknad with a vivid mix of sellers.
-When you’re done with the haggling, have a coffee in the market’s own café, or grab a falafel from one of the food trucks outside.
+Move on to Bellevue, two tram stops further out, to explore Stadsmissionen’s and Holmens marknad’s second hand shops.
+When you’re done shopping grab a falafel from one of the food trucks outside.
 Kvibergs marknad, at Kviberg tram stop, is an even larger market which offers second hand goods, clothes, groceries and flowers.
 While you are in the area, why not try out some cross-country skiing in Skidome at Prioritet Serneke Arena?
 The track is open all year round, and equipment can be rented on site.

 International flavours and Swedish fika